Lv20Bard/Discord-Unbreakable-Patches/README.md

+##Unbreakable Patches - A Discord Bot

-This is a discord bot used as pratice, its used on a Dark Souls Themed Server That I manage.
+###This is a discord bot used as pratice, its used on a Dark Souls Themed Server That I manage.

-Features
+###Features
-*Ban List
+* Ban List
-*Role Management
+* Role Management
-*Playing Music
+* Playing Music
-*Generating Dark Souls Soapstone messages
+* Generating Dark Souls Soapstone messages
-*Making Dad Jokes
+* Making Dad Jokes
-*Defining Words
+* Defining Words
-*Spell Checking
+* Spell Checking